Elora, Ontario

 The Historic Village of Elora is a community in the township of Centre Wellington (Wellington County) in the Province of Ontario, Canada.
 It is well known for its 19th-century limestone architecture and its geographically, historically, and culturally significant limestone gorge.

-Elora is no longer an incorporated municipality in its own right, although it is the seat of the municipal government which succeeded it.
+Elora is no longer an incorporated municipality in its own right, although it is the seat of the municipal government that succeeded it.
 The Township of Centre Wellington was formed in 1999 when, on the advice of the Province, the County amalgamated the Town of Fergus; the Village of Elora; and the surrounding townships of Nichol, Pilkington, and West Garafraxa (along with the northwestern part of Eramosa.)
 The decision — along with the Ontario government’s role therein — remains highly controversial among Elora’s inhabitants.

-In 2011, the Village was estimated to have had a population of approximately 7,756.
+In 2011, the village was estimated to have had a population of approximately 7,756.

 History

-Roman Catholic missionaries first visited the area in the early to mid 1600s attempting to Christianize the indigenous people, particularly the Neutral Nation on the Attiwandaronk Lands.
+Roman Catholic missionaries first visited the area in the early to mid-1600s, attempting to Christianize the indigenous people, particularly the Neutral Nation on the Attiwandaronk Lands.
 The first European settlers arrived in 1817, and Roswell Matthews built a home here the next year.

 Captain William Gilkison founded Elora in 1832.
 Originally from Ayrshire, Scotland, Gilkison emigrated to North America in 1796, was recently returned from India, and had served in the War of 1812, fighting the nascent United States.
 He bought 14,000 acres of land on the Grand River and settled on the east side of the river.
 The plan for the settlement was laid out by Lewis Burwell, deputy provincial land surveyor, late in 1832.
-By his death in April, 1833, Gilkison had opened a sawmill and a general store.
+By his death in April 1833, Gilkison had opened a sawmill and a general store.
 The name "Elora" was taken from Gilkison's brother's ship, which was itself inspired by the Ellora Caves near Aurangabad, Maharashtra, India.